 Aiming for the continuation, promotion, improvement and further development of culture and art

-The Nissha Foundation for Printing Culture and Technology aims to further and promote printing culture and technology by such means as collecting,
+The Nissha Foundation aims to further and promote printing culture and technology by such means as collecting,

 preserving and publishing data on printing culture and technology, conducting research and holding lectures on printing culture,

 and subsidizing and supporting related study and research.

-AMeeT is a web magazine published by the Nissha Foundation for Printing Culture and Technology and comes out every other month, focusing on the concepts “art meets technology”.
+AMeeT is a web magazine published by the Nissha Foundation and comes out every other month, focusing on the concepts “art meets technology”.

-The Nissha Foundation for Printing Culture and Technology hosts the PATinKyoto Print Art Triennale in Kyoto.
+The Nissha Foundation hosts the PATinKyoto Print Art Triennale in Kyoto.

 News & Topics